Children are welcome to board at Bredon from the age of 9 years old.

 Accommodation is provided in both historic Pull Court and in specially-designed boarding houses.

 We aim to provide a happy family atmosphere for our boarders, where everyone feels safe and can relax or study in a homely atmosphere.
-Approximately 40% of our students board with us so the boarding environment is both busy and vibrant.
+Over 40% of our students board with us in some capacity so the boarding environment is both busy and vibrant.

 Mr Kelvin Summers leads a team of dedicated houseparents who take primary responsibility for the boarders assigned to them.

 “I like boarding because you get to spend time with your friends and the house parents are kind and fun.”

 The houseparents are supported by many other staff, including the Resident Matron, and are responsible for the children’s care and welfare.

 All boarding areas are well staffed and equipped with a games room, reading room, TV and video lounge, a kitchen and a tuck shop.
 Pupils are encouraged to display personal items, such as photographs and posters.
 Senior pupils are allocated their own individual work stations.